 If you are thinking about planning for your care or the care of a member of your family, the Power of Attorney is a fundamental document.
 This is a legal document where someone (the “principal”) gives authority to someone else (the “agent”) to do something on behalf of the principal.
 The scope of authority granted to the agent might be very large (a “general power of attorney”), or the agent might only be given the power to carry out a specific task or a few specific tasks (a “limited power of attorney”).

-The principal retains one power that the agent will never have: the power to revoke the power of attorney.
+the power of attorney.
 Also, every power of attorney is automatically revoked upon the death of the principal.

 The general power of attorney, which we normally recommend for elderly parents and other seniors, is a powerful legal document.
 It gives the agent virtually unlimited powers over the principal’s money and property, and affairs.
 The choice of an appropriate and trustworthy agent is obviously extremely important.
 In granting a power of attorney, the principal may be comforted to know that the agent has strong legal obligations to act according to the principal’s instructions, and where there are no instructions always to act in the best interests of the principal.